 That concisely magical message never fails to give me chills.
 Better yet, it’s supported by an ingenious chord structure that only intermedial wizards like Rush could dream up.
 Still, I fear the song is too laden with judgment to save a life, be it young or old.
 In the context of that judgment, even the uplifting words seem accusatory. (“Come on you slacker, learn to steer by the stars!
 You think you’re the only one who wants to explode?”)
 It’s a mess, to be honest.
 A slighly sympathetic, slightly judgmental – and musically exceptional – mess of a song.
 Fortunately, I’m that kind of listener who favors music unequivocally over lyrics, so I’m able to enjoy the “The Pass” perfectly fine.
 But I worry that, since it’s garnered a reputation as a suicide prevention song, people may turn to it for help and be left feeling unfairly judged when it’s over.

 Admittedly, every time I see “The Pass” mentioned in Rush circles, it’s being lauded for its message (or occasionally the aforementioned harmonic sweet spots).
-Some even thank the song for saving their life.
+Some thank the song for getting them through rough times.
 So it’s obviously doing something right.
 Perhaps I’m wrong about suicidality – perhaps one needs to engage in tough love to snap someone out of it.
 Perhaps the urgency necessitates some moralizing.
 But then again, couldn’t that added harshness push someone the wrong way over the edge?
 I’m ambivalent, and more than a little discouraged by my fortunate lack of experience.
 If you want to make up your own mind about the song, here’s an unofficial lyric video.
 Enjoy the Rush!

 Finally, if you’re considering taking your own life: I’m not going to tell you to feel different.
 I’m not going to tell you to think about your loved ones.
 The pain is too great for that to work.
 Everything feels hopeless.
 I believe you.
 I just want to say that there is kindness out there in the world, and you deserve to find it.
 You deserve it even if you think you don’t.
 And that kindness will eventually beat the pain.